First Year Voluntary Termination Rate

 As the owner of a company, you probably have two types of employees: full-time and part-time.
 However, since part-time employees are only contributing a small amount of their time, it’s the full-time employees that are your go-to in a particular situation.

-Granted, in certain situations, a part-time employee might become a part-time one – depending on the finances of your company and the preferences of the worker.
+Granted, in certain situations, a full-time employee might become a part-time one – depending on the finances of your company and the preferences of the worker.
 Not only will an increase in the number of workers be synonymous with the growth of your company, but it will also express an improvement in the environment for any potential employees.

 This is precisely why you might want to keep tabs on the number of full-time employees – and how much their numbers grow.
 At first, it may seem fairly confusing – particularly if you have a bigger company.
-However, with the correct data, you should be able how many employees you currently have on board – and how that number has changed over the time.
+However, with the correct data, you should be able to see how many employees you currently have on board – and how that number has changed over the time.

 What is FTE and Why Does it Matter?